 I was commissioned by a private client to create a sculpted floral piece of art for their home.

-My work is made to commission and is designed specifically for a space or brief and it is totally bespoke to my client’s project.
+Her work is made to commission and is designed specifically for a space or brief and it is totally bespoke to my client’s project.

 Each design is crafted by hand using an intricate 3D process of cutting and almost weaving two pieces of leather together.